werniq/s3-compatible-http-service/README.md

 # S3 Compatible HTTP Service
-# Firstly, I would like to thank you for such opportunity!
-I have really enjoyed while doing this project.
 <hr>

 ## I decided to do this task in unusual way.
 I have created it as Full-Stack web application.